MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/keyboard-and-mouse-class-drivers.md

 ### Example 2

-It is also possible to add a key not generally available on a keyboard or to remove a key that is never used.
+It's also possible to add a key not generally available on a keyboard or to remove a key that is never used.
 The following example shows the value stored in **Scancode Map** to remove the right CTRL key and change the functionality of the right ALT key to work as a mute key:

 ``` syntax
 00000000 00000000 03000000 00001DE0 20E038E0 00000000